People upload 3.7 million videos to YouTube every day, making it incredibly difficult to stand out, especially if you manage a relatively new channel.

 An excellent example of a video that does both is this one from @HowToTrainADreamDog.
 In it, the creator talks to the camera, with captions, about toxic foods for dogs.

-You must do keyword research to draw maximum views and engagement on helpful videos like these.
+You must conduct keyword research to drive maximum views and engagement for helpful videos like these.

 Start with thorough keyword research to see what questions your target audience is asking on YouTube.